Binoculars in Astronomy

 Moon: You can see...

-Lots of craters and seas.
+Lots of craters and the seas.

-Ray craters when full phase is presented.
+Ray craters when the full phase is presented.

 Follow the phases and look at the shadows on the terminator.